 What’s crazier, though, is it’s working.
 She now spends her days helping people celebrate their most joyous moments (weddings are her main business), which in turn helps feed her own happiness.
 She feels more connected to her community, and she’s living in her real-life body again.
 And while there were some in-over-her-head moments, she worked her way through them the way she always has.

-“Sometimes you have to ask for help,” she admits, comparing those times to moments in the mountains when she needed guidance.
+She admits, comparing those times to moments in the mountains when she needed guidance.
 But, ultimately, life as a skier is exactly what prepared her for this.
 “You’re constantly facing these new challenges when you’re skiing.
 Like when you’re at the top of a new line or a section of a run where you’re like, ‘I’ve never been through this before, how do I navigate it?’
 Part of it is intuitive, part of it is looking at it and making a plan.”

 That pragmatism is a powerful asset, according to Dave Erb, Lynch’s former boss at POW Canada, who says she could make a lemonade stand into a thriving business.